 The survey is conducted twice yearly, in the 1st quarter (15 days at sea, 50 trawl stations) and in the 4th quarter (10 days at sea, 30 trawl stations) with the Swedish R/V ARGOS.
-In 2011 the Swedsih R/V Mimer and the Danish R/V Dana were employed due to technical problems with Argos.
+In 2011 the Swedish R/V Mimer and the Danish R/V Dana were employed due to technical problems with Argos.
 The surveys cover area IIId.
+For 2013 the planned number of days is shown in table III.G.1.

 The primary purpose is to produce indices for recruitment and stock abundance of the Baltic cod stock.
 Sampling of individual cod includes fish length, age, weight, sex and gonadal maturity and is carried out on board the survey vessel.
 Data on gonadal maturity and individual weight are obtained to establish sex specific maturity ogives and mean weight at age for cod.
 The otoliths are analysed at SLU in Lysekil.
 Age determination takes place in accordance with standardised methods (Anon.
-2000a). ).
+2000a).).
 In connection with each haul, hydrographical data are collected with a CTD.